216-937-2030

 Why Energy Star 7.0 Matters

-• Environmental Benefits: Reduced energy use means a smaller environmental footprint.
+• Environmental Benefits: Reduced energy use means a smaller environmental footprint and fewer greenhouse gas emissions.

-• Resale Value: Energy-efficient upgrades can increase your home’s resale value.
+• Resale Value: Modern exterior upgrades like high-performance windows, premium local siding installation, or a professional roof replacement can significantly increase your home’s long-term resale value.

 Additionally, the Energy Star program offers tax credits to incentivize these upgrades.
 The 25C tax credit is now extended through 2032, offering no lifetime limits and a 30% credit on product costs.
 The Energy-Efficient Home Improvement Credit also provides valuable incentives.
 Here is a breakdown of both: